Wednesday, 5 March 2014

-And who says that Islam is a religion at all, when the mainstay seems to be a “culture”, a strictly regulated set or rules of how to live your life according to firm laws with prescribed punishment for any deviation, and with a superstitious overbuilding?
+And who says that Islam is a religion at all, when the mainstay seems to be a “culture”, a strictly regulated set of rules of how to live your life according to firm laws with prescribed punishment for deviation, and with a superstitious overbuilding?
 One without the other – so far at least – doesn’t seem possible.

 In short, modern debate has been invaded by residual emotions from the mid 20th Century, used without thought and in the same way as one would say “you are stupid or dumb”, implicitly relying on a reference to historic times still well remembered by most.

 Arguments based on “value” (dumb, stupid, imbecile – or fascist, populist or racist) usually come from the armoury of the chattering classes, who are so steeped in political correctness, that they are blind to facts and proper debate techniques.